raspberrypilearning/how-are-you/en/step_2.md

 --- task ---

-+ Open the code editor and delete the message that is there.
-Type in your message.
++ Open the code editor.
+The current message says "How are things going in Palenstine?".
+Delete the message that is there and type in your message.

 --- /task ---